 What This Means: Four Takeaways from the Data

-2. The information gap is bigger than the contamination problem.
+2. The information gap is narrowing, not closed.

-3. Brand trust is genuinely up for grabs.
+3. Brand trust is still up for grabs.

 Methodology